ViciousSquid/Dosidicus/Docs/Squid Class.md

 # Squid Class Technical Overview

-The Squid class represents the main character in the Dosidicus application, a virtual pet simulation with complex behaviors and personality traits.
+The Squid class represents a squid with complex behaviors and personality traits.

 ## Class Overview